zhiqu22/mitre/README.md

 # MITRE

-Registering Source Token into the Target Language Spaces in Multilingual Neural Machine Translation
+Registering Source Tokens to Target Language Spaces in Multilingual Neural Machine Translation

 This is the repository for reproducing the data mining and pre-training described in our paper.

-If consider use our pre-trained model only, please refer to the HuggingFace page (in implementing, coming soon).
+If consider using our pre-trained model only, please refer to the HuggingFace page (in implementing, coming soon).

 ### BEGIN: Dirs tree